|

 To reheat crab claws (remember

-they are fully cooked) bring a pot of water to a light boil
+they are already fully cooked) bring a pot of water to a light boil

 TAKE POT OFF BURNER place uncracked claws in water for approximately